Malcolmnixon/godot-xr-tools-demo/README.md

  - Gliding
  - Wind blown

+The associated [README.md](demos/demo-all/README.md) contains the overview of creating the player with all these mechanics.

 The map contains numerous objects to test out the different mechanics, including:
  - An ice-rink with low traction
  - A jump spot which greatly enhances the players jump height